-An employee resigning from the College must submit a notice in writing to the immediate supervisor, with a copy to Human Resources at least two (2) weeks before the effective date.
+An employee resigning from the College must submit a notice in writing to the immediate supervisor, with a copy to the Chief Human Resources Officer at least two (2) weeks before the effective date.

 B. Abandonment of Position

 Absence without a leave authorized by the immediate supervisor, or failure to report for work or failure to return from an approved leave without notifying the supervisor for a period of three (3) consecutive working days will be considered resignation without notice.
 Such resignation will result in immediate termination and will render the employee ineligible for rehiring by the College.